Wow, I don’t even know where to start with this French toast…

 - Bake on a center rack for 45 minutes to 1 hour.
 You’ll know when it’s done because the bread and apples will be golden brown and the egg mixture will no longer be wet.
 Stick a fork down in the center to check – if it’s still jiggly or wet, bake for another 5-10 minutes.

-*I used two tart and two sweet apples for a good mix of sweet and tart.
+*I used 2 tart and 2 sweet apples for a good mix of sweet and tart.